-To ensure an efficient re-use of CAD drawings with CAFM software, drawings need to comply with conventions for layer structures, polylines, symbols, blocks, text, dimensioning, etc. These can be your company standards or standards set by bodies such as ISO, CEN, or IFMA.
-Compliance with these conventions allows you to ease the process of connecting CAD drawings to your CAFM solution and consistantly exchanging relevant data including spaces, dimensions, and assets.
+To ensure an efficient re-use of CAD drawings with CAFM software, drawings need to comply with conventions for layer structures, polylines, symbols, blocks, text, dimensioning, etc. These can either be your company standards or standards set by bodies such as ISO, CEN, or IFMA.
+Compliance with these conventions allows you to ease the process of connecting CAD drawings to your CAFM solution and consistently exchanging relevant data including spaces, dimensions, and assets.

 Manage graphical and alphanumeric changes in one system

 CAD drawings are only valuable in CAFM systems if they are up-to-date.
 Updating CAD drawings is usually a specialized job in AutoCAD® that involves moving walls, merging spaces, and reallocating assets or departments.
 These changes are done quickly and easily in a CAD drawing, but how do you ensure that this new information is updated in the CAFM database?
-CAFM software handles such data exchange processes in different ways, either by periodically importing revised drawings or updating database information real time.
+CAFM software handles such data exchange processes in different ways, either by periodically importing revised drawings or real time database information updating .
 This ensures a consistent connection and reliable integration between CAFM and CAD.

 A key strength of CAD software like AutoCAD® is the ability to create multiple scenarios for processes like space planning, move management, and asset management.
 When combining these scenario’s with a CAFM solution, you can report, compare, and analyze scenarios to ensure the best choice.
-Once a scenario has been chosen, the CAFM system will automatically update your database and support the processes with project management, move management, work order control, and budget management.
+Once a scenario has been chosen, the CAFM system will automatically update your database and support the processes with project management, workspace management, work order control, and budget management.